INTERNATIONAL ECONOMICS AND GLOBALIZATION

-- Students of "Area and Global Studies for International Cooperation" without previous experiences of studying Economics are invited to attend a "Preparatory course of Economics" offered by the Master's Degree.
-The course provides a basic introduction to the economics discipline, its main principles and the way of reasoning adopted by economists.
+- Students of "Area and Global Studies for International Cooperation" without previous experience of studying Economics are invited to attend a "Preparatory course of Economics" offered by the Master's Degree (see: https://www.agic.unito.it/do/avvisi.pl/Show?_id=fyh1).
+The course provides a basic introduction to the economics discipline, its main principles, and the way of reasoning adopted by economists.
 It is generally divided into two main sections, devoted respectively to Micro- and Macro- Economics, and includes some basic knowledge of International Economics.
-The preparatory course starts right at the beginning of the Master's programme and runs for the duration of 6 weeks, with a total amount of 30 teaching hours; the course in International Economics and Globalization will thus start at the beginning of November.

-The course aims at providing the basic theoretical instruments for the comprehension of the historical and ongoing processes of globalization in a "global political economy" perspective, that combines theory, history, and contemporary issues and debates, allowing students to understand the current debate about globalization and the main paradigms and orientations as regards international cooperation.
-The main focus is on how the policies of autonomous nations and regions interact at the international level in a globalized economy, and on the desirability of an international economic order (and related institutions) able to enhance the policy space available to member countries (and emerging economies in particular).
+The course aims at providing the basic theoretical instruments for the comprehension of the historical and ongoing processes of globalization in a "global political economy" perspective that combines theory, history, and contemporary issues and debates, allowing students to understand the current discussion about globalization and the main paradigms and orientations as regards international cooperation.
+The main focus is on how the policies of autonomous nations and regions interact at the international level in a globalized economy and on the desirability of a global economic order (and related institutions) able to enhance the policy space available to member countries (and emerging economies in particular).

 Risultati dell'apprendimento attesi

-- to have acquired knowledge of the terminology, principles, main techniques, and the historical evolution of the discipline of global political economy (knowledge and understanding),
+- to have acquired knowledge of the terminology, principles, primary techniques, and the historical evolution of the discipline of global political economy (knowledge and understanding),

 - to have acquired the ability to understand theoretical and applied aspects conveyed by the textbook and complementary readings (knowledge and understanding),